Main effects of the ECJ's decisions on GDPR compliance

 1. evaluation of safety measures: The courts must make a concrete assessment of the security measures.
 A data breach alone does not justify the inadequacy of the measures.
 This increases the burden of proof for data processors regarding the adequacy of their security strategies.

-2. liability for injuries caused by third parties: Data processors can be held liable if third parties gain unauthorized access to personal data, unless the processor proves that it is not responsible for the incident.
+2. Liability for injuries caused by Third: Data processors can be held liable if Third unauthorized access to personal data unless the processor proves that it is not responsible for the incident.

-4. no de minimis limit for immaterial damages: The ECJ rulings strengthen the right to compensation for those affected, even in the case of minor non-material damage.
+4. no de minimis limit for immaterial damages: The ECJ rulings strengthen the right to compensation for Affected parties even in the case of minor immaterial damage.

 Recommendations for companies: